neams-th-coe/cardinal/doc/content/tutorials/cht.md

 Cardinal uses a general formulation that allows NekRS to couple via conjugate heat transfer to *any* MOOSE application that can compute a heat flux.
 This is shown schematically in [cardinal_cht].
-All tutorials in this section couple NekRS to the MOOSE heat conduction module, but the concepts extend equally to coupling NekRS to any of these other MOOSE thermal-fluid codes.
+All tutorials in this section couple NekRS to the MOOSE heat transfer module, but the concepts extend equally to coupling NekRS to any of these other MOOSE thermal-fluid codes.

 !media cardinal_cht.png